DonHulieo/don-jewellery/README.md

 - [Dispatch Pt 1](https://streamable.com/3lspsx)
 - [Dispatch Pt 2](https://streamable.com/c9zs9z)

+## Translations

+- The english locale is the only fully completed one, and has been recently updated to include all notifications.
+If you would like to help translate this resource, please make a pull request with the translation.

 ## Store MLO's

 All store locations are for GigZ Jewelers' except for the base GTA one.
 It's a free map, link below: